 Prevent this from happening to you

-There are several curing options for concrete slabs, including burlap and regular wetting; sprinkling and ponding; liquid membrane-forming curing compounds; waterproof paper; and curing blankets or polyethylene sheets.
+There are several curing options for concrete slabs, including burlap, straw or sawdust and regular wetting; sprinkling and ponding; liquid membrane-forming curing compounds; waterproof paper; and blankets and polyethylene sheets.
 The goal of all of these systems is to maintain moisture for proper concrete curing.

 When sheet curing with a simple polyethylene sheet, choose a poly at least 4 mils thick.
 Clear, white (recommended for temps above 85 degrees F) and dark-colored sheets (recommended for temps below 60 degrees F) are available.
 Contractors should lay the plastic in direct contact with the concrete, avoiding any wrinkles.
 Where sheets join, overlap the poly at least 6 inches and use waterproof tape to secure the seams.
 Weigh down or otherwise secure the sheeting around the edges so it cannot be disturbed by wind or jobsite traffic.